James M. Ellison, MD, MPH

 Mrs. West* looked at me with a mixed expression of sadness and relief as we spoke in my office.
 I had just explained to her that her story and her test results suggested that she was experiencing an early stage of Alzheimer’s disease.
 She was not surprised and said it was helpful to put a name to the changes she began to sense a few months after her 83rd birthday.
 Her ability to remember even important things had changed significantly, and she suspected this meant she was developing the same disease that had affected her mother’s and her aunt’s final years.

-“I took care of my mother, and now that I know what I’m facing I have a pretty good idea how to make the best of it,” she said.
+“I took care of my mother, and now that I know what I’m facing, I have a pretty good idea how to make the best of it,” she said.
 Her two daughters sat next to her, each holding one of her hands.
 I saw empathy and love in their faces.
-I also saw the question that each of them was burning to ask, the same question that troubles anyone with a relative who suffers from Alzheimer’s disease.
+I also saw the question that each of them was burning to ask, the same question that troubles anyone with a relative who suffers from Alzheimer’s.
 Finally, Sharon, the older daughter, voiced their fear: “Are my sister and I at risk for this too?”
 My answer to this question included a discussion of what we know and what we don’t know about the heredity of Alzheimer’s disease.

 With current technology, Sharon and her sister cannot change their genes.
-Genetic testing for the version of apoliprotein or other late-onset-associated genes would not be recommended, because the information obtained would be limited and possibly misleading.
+Genetic testing for the version of apolipoprotein or other late-onset-associated genes would not be recommended because the information obtained would be limited and possibly misleading.
 On the other hand, as I’ve emphasized in previous essays, they may reduce their risk for memory loss and other cognitive changes by adopting a “brain-healthy lifestyle.”
 Attention to physical activity, nutrition, social connectedness, disease management, and cognitive stimulation may reduce the likelihood of dementia during their later years.

 James Ellison, MD received his medical degree from UCSF in 1978 and trained in psychiatry at the Massachusetts General Hospital (1979-1982).